Villa boosts Premier League survival bid with win vs Palace - WHIZ News

 Palace will be without Christian Benteke for the final three games of the season.
 The former Villa striker was sent off after the final whistle for violent conduct after kicking out at Villa defender Ezri Konsa.

-“He wasn’t attempting to make any excuses,” Palace manager Roy Hodgson said.
+“He wasn’t attempting to make any excuses,” Hodgson said.
 “Unfortunately he, like some other players, allowed himself to get heated.”

 Palace was denied a seventh-minute opening goal when it was decided an effort from Mamadou Sakho was handball, with Villa also having a penalty overturned later on.